 E. If Contractor maintains higher limits than the minimums shown above, County is entitled to coverage for the higher limits maintained by Contractor.
-Any insurance proceeds in excess of the specified limits and coverage required, which are applicable to a given loss, shall be available to the County.
+Any insurance proceeds in excess of the specified limits and coverage required, which are applicable to a given loss, shall be available to the County, as an additional insured.
 No representation is made that the minimums shown above are sufficient to cover the indemnity or other obligations of the Contractor under this Contract.